The first, and only, self-drawing I drew, revealed my sixty-year-old self…all wrinkles revealed.

-The drawing instructor frowned at my page and suggested merely, “You are not that old.”
+The drawing instructor frowned at my page and suggested merely, “Homeschool mom in middle age, you are not that old.”

 Later, it dawned on me that I could not frown and smile simultaneously, so there was no way that I had accrued that many wrinkles…yet.

 However, it’s been many years that I’ve seen stray white hairs adorn my crown –my inner secret agent was on the prowl for wayward signs of aging at each private mirror I encountered since I was thirty.
 I colour them now so people don’t overestimate my age.